Riverscapes/GeomorphicUpscale/docs/index.md

 ## Source Code

-The Geomorphic Upscale code consists of several R scripts.
+To run these scripts you need R [(*download R Studio*)](https://www.rstudio.com/products/rstudio/download/).
 The source code is available in the [Geomorphic Upscale repo](https://github.com/Riverscapes/GeomorphicUpscale) on GitHub.